Kyrgyz people: Genetics

+Haplogroups

 The genetic makeup of the Kyrgyz is consistent with their origin as a mix of tribes.
-For instance, 63% of modern Kyrgyz men of Jumgal District are Haplogroup R1a1 (Y-DNA).
+For instance, 63% of modern Kyrgyz men of Jumgal District belong to the paternal haplogroup R1a1.
 Low diversity of Kyrgyz R1a1 indicates a founder effect within the historical period.
-Other groups of Kyrgyz especially Southwest Kyrgyz show considerably lower haplogroup R frequencies and almost lack haplogroup N (except for the Kyrgyz from Pamir).
+Other groups of Kyrgyz especially Southwest Kyrgyz show a considerably lower frequency of haplogroup R. The other main haplogroups of modern Kyrgyz are haplogroup C-M217 at 12–20%, haplogroup O-M175 at 0–15%, and haplogroup N-M231 at around 4.5%.

 Depending on the geographical location of samples, West Eurasian mtDNA haplogroup lineages make up 27% to 42.6% in the Kyrgyz, with haplogroup mtDNA H being the most predominant West Eurasian mtDNA haplogroup at about 14.2% (range 8.3% Talas to 21.3% Sary-Tash) among the Kyrgyz.
 However, the majority of Kyrgyz belong to East Eurasian mtDNA haplogroups, with mtDNA haplogroup D (approx. 20.2%, range 14.6% Talas to 25.5% Sary-Tash) and D4 in particular (approx. 18.5%) being the most frequent Eastern Eurasian lineage among them.

+Autosomal DNA

 A 2011 study of autosomal ancestry found that East Eurasian ancestry is predominant in most Kyrgyz living in Kyrgyzstan.
 East Eurasian ancestry makes up roughly two-thirds with exceptions of Kyrgyz living in Tajikistan and the western areas of Kyrgyzstan, where it forms only half.
-A 2022 study found that Kyrgyz people from China were found to have more West Eurasian ancestry than the Kyrgyz from Kyrgyzstan.
-Kyrgyz people from China clustered more closely with Europeans and South Asians.
+A 2022 study found that Kyrgyz people derive most of their ancestry from Northern East Asian sources.
+Kyrgyz from China were found to have more West Eurasian-like ancestry than the Kyrgyz from Kyrgyzstan.
+The Kyrgyz are inferred to derive most of their ancestry from "Neolithic, Bronze, and Iron Age populations from northern China and Mongolia" (59.3–69.8%), suggesting "genetic continuity" with them.
+Their West Eurasian-like ancestry (24.9–37.5%) is represented by a combination of Bronze Age Western Steppe Herders and "Iranian Farmer-related" ancestries (BMAC).
+They also harbor minor ancestry associated with the earliest Tarim mummies (3.2–5.3%).

+A 2023 study analyzed the genome of 70 Kyrgyz individuals from Southern Xinjiang (SXJK).
+The authors found that the SXJK samples display genetic heterogenity and form two clusters along a 'Turkic cline', which stretched from East Asians at the one end to "Indo-Europeans" at the other end.
+The main cluster had 63.3–83.3% Ancient Northeast Asian ancestry, with the remainder ancestry being derived from West Eurasian (Western Steppe Herders) and Tarim_EMBA-like sources, and displayed high genetic affinity to Kazakhs and contemporary Kyrgyz from Kyrgyzstan.
+The secondary cluster had 47.2–55.6% Ancient Northeast Asian ancestry and higher West Eurasian ancestry, particularly via additional BMAC-related admixture (9.1–27.8%), and clustered closer to modern Uyghurs.